 You can study in Norway via exchange programmes, agreements through institutions or by arranging your study, stay and finances independently.

 International students who want to know whether their foreign qualifications are recognised by institutions can find out more using the GSU-list.
 This is country-specific information, which is accessible at Norwegian Agency for Quality Assurance in Education (NOKUT) - Higher Education Entrance Qualifications for Persons with Foreign Education .

 Students will have to pay a semester fee of Norwegian Kroner (NOK) 300 - 600, however.
 This fee grants you:

 Many students are eligible for financial support and can receive funding for a full degree or a specified number of terms through various different schemes, fellowships and student loans.
 The international office of your UK institution should be able to help you with queries regarding funding options at Norwegian universities.

 You will need to consider additional costs such as living expenses.
 The cost of living in Norway is high and costs will increase in cities such as Oslo and Bergen, and lower in rural areas of the country.

 Students attending a university in the UK can take part in the European Union's (EU) education, training and youth support programme Erasmus+ .
 The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of young people, students and adults.
-Opportunities last from three months to one academic year in EU countries.
+Opportunities last from three months to one academic year.

 Your university must have a formal agreement with a partner university in another EU country.
 Check that your university is involved in the programme and offers the Erasmus+ scheme in your subject.